 If iPhone users wish to use these emojis now, they will have to download iOS 16.4 beta 1 release, available through Apple’s Developer Program.

-Apple iOS 16.3: Everything To Know About The Latest Software Update
+Apple iOS 16.3: Looking At The Exciting New Features Of The Latest Software Update

-Apple Might Be Developing The ‘iPhone Ultra’, Its Most Powerful And Expensive iPhone So Far
+Apple Might Be Developing A New ‘iPhone Ultra’ That Will Be The Most Expensive iPhone Yet